i5hi/helpers/vault.md

 This is an example of secret sprawl; a side-effect of uncontrolled management of secrets.
 For any organization dealing with even fairly sensitive data, this slow leak of secrets has long term consequences.

 Environment variables are usually the next choice.
-They shifts the responsibility of secret mangement from the developer to the system admin.
+They shift the responsibility of secret mangement from the developer to the system admin.

 ```
 const api_key=process.env.API_KEY;